 Curriculum and Resources

-Inspired by the effective practices of the RWT pilot programs from the first eight years of the grant (2007-2015), and charged by a special proviso from the state legislature (ESSB 6002), the Professional Educator Standards Board commissioned a task force to revise and develop the model framework and curriculum for high school Careers in Education courses to incorporate standards of cultural competence, new research on educator preparation, as well as curriculum and activities from the RWT program.
+Inspired by the effective practices of the original RWT pilot programs first eight years (2007-2015), and charged by a special proviso from the state legislature (ESSB 6002), the Professional Educator Standards Board commissioned a task force to revise and develop the model framework and curriculum for high school Careers in Education courses to incorporate standards of cultural competence, new research on educator preparation, as well as curriculum and activities from the RWT program.
 This work resulted in the RWT Teacher Academy Curriculum, for use in all Washington State teacher academies.

 PESB continues to design and create resources supportive of new and ongoing teacher academies.
 Supplemental online professional development tools coming Spring 2018.